pagkly/Zed/Investopedia3/Short-Term Debt Definition.md

 There are usually two types of debt, or liabilities, that a company accrues—financing and operating.
 The former is the result of actions undertaken to raise funding to grow the business, while the latter is the byproduct of obligations arising from normal business operations.

-Financing debt is normally considered to be [long-term debt](https://www.investopedia.com/terms/l/longtermdebt.asp) in that it is has a maturity date longer than 12 months and is usually listed after the current liabilities portion in the total liabilities section of the balance sheet.
+Financing debt is normally considered to be [[long-term debt]](https://www.investopedia.com/terms/l/longtermdebt.asp) in that it is has a maturity date longer than 12 months and is usually listed after the current liabilities portion in the total liabilities section of the balance sheet.

 Operating debt arises from the primary activities that are required to run a business, such as accounts payable, and is expected to be resolved within 12 months, or within the current operating cycle, of its accrual.
-This is known as short-term debt and is usually made up of short-term bank loans taken out, or [commercial paper](https://www.investopedia.com/terms/c/commercialpaper.asp) issued, by a company,
+This is known as short-term debt and is usually made up of short-term bank loans taken out, or [[commercial paper]](https://www.investopedia.com/terms/c/commercialpaper.asp) issued, by a company,

 The value of the short-term debt account is very important when determining a company's performance.
-Simply put, the higher the [debt to equity ratio](https://www.investopedia.com/terms/d/debtequityratio.asp), the greater the concern about company liquidity.
-If the account is larger than the company's [cash and cash equivalents](https://www.investopedia.com/terms/c/cashandcashequivalents.asp), this suggests that the company may be in poor [financial health](https://www.investopedia.com/terms/f/financial-health.asp) and [does not have enough cash](https://www.investopedia.com/articles/personal-finance/111714/8-alternatives-credit-card-cash-advance.asp) to pay off its impending obligations.
+Simply put, the higher the [[debt to equity ratio]](https://www.investopedia.com/terms/d/debtequityratio.asp), the greater the concern about company liquidity.
+If the account is larger than the company's [[cash and cash equivalents]](https://www.investopedia.com/terms/c/cashandcashequivalents.asp), this suggests that the company may be in poor [[financial health]](https://www.investopedia.com/terms/f/financial-health.asp) and [[does not have enough cash]](https://www.investopedia.com/articles/personal-finance/111714/8-alternatives-credit-card-cash-advance.asp) to pay off its impending obligations.

-The most common measure of [short-term liquidity](https://www.investopedia.com/terms/s/shortfall.asp) is the [quick ratio](https://www.investopedia.com/terms/q/quickratio.asp) which is integral in determining a company's credit rating that ultimately affects that company's ability to procure financing.
+The most common measure of [[short-term liquidity]](https://www.investopedia.com/terms/s/shortfall.asp) is the [[quick ratio]](https://www.investopedia.com/terms/q/quickratio.asp) which is integral in determining a company's credit rating that ultimately affects that company's ability to procure financing.

 **Quick ratio = (current assets - inventory) / current liabilities**